Undergraduate Course

 Optional module

-On this module you will examine contemporary issues in society and explore how political philosophy can help us develop arguments in response to these issues.
-You will discover the impact that political philosophies can have on decision makers, social groups and wider society.
-The issues you will explore may include:
+On this module you will examine how political philosophy can help us to address some of the pressing political, moral and ethical issues of the 21st century.
+You will learn about the impact that political philosophies can and do have on decision-makers, as well as social groups and wider society.
+We will discuss a wide range of philosophers and philosophies, engaging with diverse and inclusive perspectives.
+The issues we explore could include:

 - Minority rights